xrexonx/phpStorm-JS-LiveTemplates/readme.md

 $ git clone https://github.com/xrexonx/phpStorm-JS-LiveTemplates.git
 ```

-or manually download the zip file this repo here.
+or manually download the zip file on this repo here.